hitokiri-mata/katacoda-courses/kubernetes-fundamentals/crds/step2-create-simple.md

 `kubectl get crds`{{execute}}

-And of course, Kubernetes has no knowledge of a Thermometer.
+And of course, Kubernetes has no knowledge of a Thermometer and a small error ensues.

 `kubectl get thermometers`{{execute}}